-This 2020 Supplement is effective for audits of fiscal years beginning after June 30, 2019, and supersedes the Compliance Supplement dated August 2019.
+This 2021 Supplement is effective for audits of fiscal years beginning after June 30, 2020 and supersedes the 2020 Compliance Supplement (dated August 2020) and its Addendum (dated December 2020).

-This 2020 Compliance Supplement adds, deletes, and modifies prior Supplement sections as usual.
+This 2021 Compliance Supplement adds, deletes, and modifies prior Supplement sections as usual.
 Further, it continues the OMB mandate adopted in the 2019 Compliance Supplement requiring that each federal agency limit the number of compliance requirements subject to the audit to six, with the exception of the Research and Development cluster, which has been permitted to identify seven compliance requirements as subject to the audit.
 For this purpose, the requirements relating to A. Activities Allowed and Unallowed and B. Allowable Costs and Cost Principles are treated as one requirement.
 The Part 2 matrix and the related program sections in parts 4 and 5 reflect this OMB mandate.
 Additionally, this six-requirement mandate does not apply to programs not included in this Supplement.

-The 2 CFR part 200, subpart F, describes the non-federal entity's responsibilities for managing federal assistance programs (2 CFR section 200.508) and the auditor's responsibility with respect to the scope of the audit (2 CFR section 200.514).
-Auditors are required to follow both the provisions of 2 CFR part 200, subpart F, and this Supplement.
+The 2 CFR Part 200, Subpart F, describes the nonfederal entity's responsibilities for managing federal assistance programs (2 CFR section 200.508) and the auditor's responsibility with respect to the scope of the audit (2 CFR section 200.514).
+Auditors are required to follow both the provisions of 2 CFR Part 200, Subpart F, and this Supplement.